gupta-shrinath/Notes/README.md

 ## Status
 * I'm currently designing the wireframes of the application.
-* I have listed some milestones below to acheive.

 ## Contributing
 Have any suggestions?
 Submit an issue or fork and send a pull request with your changes.\